epam/NGB/docs/md/user-guide/tracks-heatmap.md

 #### Dendrograms

-For each side of the histogram (rows/columns), may be set a dendrogram (phylogenetic tree).
+For each side of the heatmap (rows/columns), may be set a dendrogram (phylogenetic tree).
 File with a dendogram should be presented as plain `txt` file that content tree-date in [`Newick`](http://wiki.christophchamp.com/index.php?title=Newick_phylogenetic_tree_format) format.

 Example: